mishravivek-ms/azfunction_openai_documentupload_aisearch_python/README.md

 - Azure Search Service

 ## Architecture
-1. **Trigger**: The function is triggered when a resume is uploaded to Azure Blob Storage.
+1. **Trigger**: The function is triggered when a document is uploaded to Azure Blob Storage.
-2. **Document Intelligence**: The content of the resume is read using Azure Document Intelligence.
+2. **Document Intelligence**: The content of the document is read using Azure Document Intelligence.
 3. **Text Classification**: The text is classified using OpenAI's API.
 4. **Embedding Model**: The classified text is converted into vector data using an embedding model.
 5. **Azure Search**: The vector data is loaded into Azure Search Service for indexing and searching.